 While it is a wonderful blessing to have children who learn easily, the fact is that most students do eventually have to learn to study.
 There may be a very small number of students who always learn easily and never really have to study, but the majority of students (at one point or another) must learn to study in order to learn and make good grades.

-An important thing to do as parents and teachers is to let our children know that this is ok!
+An important thing to do as parents and teachers is to let our children know that this is okay!
 In fact, we need to let them know that it’s absolutely normal.
 They need to understand that, while studying may not be a lot of fun, and it’s not necessarily something they will want to do or love to do, it can be very rewarding.
 We don’t want them to think that studying is punishment or that it’s something to be avoided.

 But it’s also not something they will necessarily know how to do without a little instruction from us.
 If you’ve never really thought about it, studying is something that we can and should teach our children how to do!
 I recently wrote an article that explains how to teach your children good study skills.